 Jennifer S. Palmer

-The first book on Dickens was The Murder of
+The first book in the series was The Murder of

 J. C. Briggs taught

 English for many years in schools in Cheshire, Hong Kong and Lancashire.
 She

 now lives in a cottage in Cumbria with her husband who is an artist.The

 Murder of Patience Brooke, featuring Charles Dickens as a detective is the

 first in a proposed series in which Dickens and Superintendent Jones of Bow

 Street investigate some dark deeds.
 The idea of Dickens as a detective came

 about when she read Dickens’s articles about the London police in his